Bram-Hub/Willow/DP_developer_guide.md

 When designing an implementation of Davis-Putnam (DP) supported by Willow, we wanted to utilize as much of the existing functionality as possible.
 Below are the major changes and additions that were made.

+**Note**: old `.willow` files are no longer supported.
+This is due to DP statements having 2 antecedents (a parent statement and literal branch), changing the structure of the tree.

 1. **By default two branches are created**: This feature was not a requirement for our project, but it made our lives easier.
 Plus, it was requested by Bram. :)

     https://user-images.githubusercontent.com/55996087/235219000-896ab2e9-242e-4622-b0d1-42ff31878bb8.mov